edenbrln/cameroon-infra-geospatial/README.md

 ## About

-Dongju — M.Sc.
+Dongju Park — M.Sc.
 Data Science candidate, background in international development (incl.
 UNFPA)

 ---
 *This project is part of an ongoing portfolio combining geospatial data science with international development applications.*